Hetavs145/Hetchat/README.md

 VITE_SOCKET_URL=https://your-server-url.com
 ```

-Then rebuild and redeploy the client.
+Then rebuild and redeploy the client.-->

 ## 🔒 Security